TheReal4m4d3u5/Create-Vehicle/README.md

   ## Installation

   Open this project in your visual studio code editor.
 Right click the index.js file and open in terminal.
 Type npm init -y and npm i to install the the dependencies.
+To run type npm run start.